sharetribe/flex-docs/src/docs/tutorial/change-logo/index.md

 Especially, you should check
-[the best practices topic](/guides/how-to-customize-ftw-styles/#styling-guidelines-and-good-practices) to check the philosophy how the existing components are styled.
+[the best practices topic](/guides/how-to-customize-ftw-styles/#styling-guidelines-and-good-practices) to check the philosophy of how the existing components are styled.